rails/webpacker/README.md

 ![screen shot 2017-05-23 at 19 56 18](https://cloud.githubusercontent.com/assets/771039/26371229/0983add2-3ff2-11e7-9dc3-d9c2c1094032.png)

-By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration however if you do need to customize or add a new loader this is where you would go.
+By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
+However, if you do need to customize or add a new loader this is where you would go.